hujhax/austin-improv-wiki/User/HelenaBack.md

+---
+description: "Adriane Shown (Actor / Artist / eBay Goddess) has been..."
+---
 Adriane Shown (Actor / Artist / eBay Goddess) has been on stage & behind the scenes in several of Austin’s theatres.
 Among the productions are “Bad Girls in Plaid Skirts”
  “Cafe at the End of Time”, “Hell & Back Cabaret”, & solo performance, “Fire & Ash”.
 Finishing a run of “Mr. Marmalade”, currently in rehearsals for Lyubov in “The Cherry Bowl”